 Wells Fargo is currently being sued by Cook County Ilinois (google it, it’s for real) for predatory loan practices and discrimination against women and minorities.
 I certainly hope that it is not Sebonic’s practice to go out of their way to make obtaining a loan extra difficult for this class of people also, but it sure feels like it to me.

-Review about: Sebonic Financial Customer Care.
+Product or Service Mentioned: Sebonic Financial Customer Care.

 Reason of review: Poor customer service.